-Designing the booth for your show should take precedence, because it’s the aspect that will represent your company to all attending.
+Designing virtual trade show booths for your show should take precedence because it’s the aspect that will represent your company to all attending.

-Here’s seven tips for designing a virtual trade show booth:
+Here are seven tips for designing a virtual trade show booth.

 Marking your territory by featuring the company logo prominently on your booth is a good way to indicate your event presence to visitors.